pgvalle/SpaceInvadersClone/README.md

 ## Problems

-1. I couldn't figure out how toorganize my code in a satisfactory way.
+1. I couldn't figure out how to organize my code in a satisfactory way.
 It Probably has something to do with either my "it's not good enough" thing or my lack of knowledge on clean coding.
 2. Audio effects aren't implemented yet and obviously we got some annoying bugs as well.